casangi/vidavis/docs/source/applications/ms_raster.rst

     >>> msr = MsRaster(ms=None, log_level='info', show_gui=True)

 The GUI will immediately launch in a browser tab.
 If ``ms`` is set, a plot with default parameters is created and shown in the GUI.
+As with ``show()``, the plot is shown in the first tab ("Plot") in the plot area, with the inputs for the plot shown in the second tab ("Plot Inputs").
 By default, the pan, wheel zoom, and hover tools are activated:

 .. image:: _static/msraster_gui.png

+**Locate Points:**

+Location information for selected points is available only in the MsRaster GUI.

 When the cursor is positioned over the plot, the hover values are shown in the plot as well as additional Cursor Location information shown below the plot: